aallbrig/Family-Memories-Book/app/chapters/Faith-Family-and-Friends.md

 A visit from her when we were in Arizona
 Was cherished by me in my home-sick state
 To her see her dear face was certainly a treat
-It lifted my hear for a short while until I could get home on an even keel.
+It lifted my heart for a short while until I could get home on an even keel.

 Evelyn and I made a trip to Florida once
 It is a memory that I cherished much.